RedBearLab/BLEShield/README.md

 New Repository
 ==============

-The library files are moved to this repository:<br/>
+This repository now contains hardware information only, the library files are moved to this repository:<br/>
 https://github.com/RedBearLab/nRF8001

+The nRF8001 library will be shared for differnet products like the BLE Shield and Blend Micro.

 Forum